lasdf1234/en/documentation/Cloud-Database-and-Cache/MongoDB/Getting-Started/Connect-Instance.md

 For security reasons, the MongoDB currently only provides intranet connections and does not provide public network connections.

 If you need to directly connect to the MongoDB instance, you can use the virtual machine proxy forwarding method.
-For the operation mode, please refer to [Public Network Connection MongoDB Instance] (../Best-Practices/Public-Network-Connect-to-MongoDB- Instance.md).
+For the operation mode, please refer to [Public Network Connection MongoDB Instance](../Best-Practices/Public-Network-Connect-to-MongoDB- Instance.md).